Ah, May…caught somewhere between Easter and the peak tourist season. Warmer and drier than April, but not as hot as the summer.

 - See also:

-So, aside from the usual museums, tours, concerts and other sights, what does May offer the discerning visitor to Vienna?
+So, aside from the usual museums, tours, concerts and other sights, what does the month offer the discerning visitor to Vienna?

 My quick tip